dmontaner-teaching/ngs_software_installation/samtools.md

 - <http://sourceforge.net/projects/samtools/files/samtools/> or <https://github.com/samtools/samtools/releases>
 - <http://sourceforge.net/projects/samtools/files/tabix/>

-To install uncompres the files and type
+To install decompress the files and type

     make

-executables will be created.
+executable files will be created.
 Add them to your search path.

 Some more hints about installation at:
 <http://www.htslib.org/download/>